 Cauliflower may be a popular vegetable among the human population, but it is not suitable for bearded dragons in their diet.

-Not only can this vegetable cause health risks to these lizards, it can also lead to vitamin and calcium deficiencies if consumed regularly.
+Not only can this vegetable cause health risks to these lizards, but it can also lead to vitamin and calcium deficiencies if consumed regularly.

 Bearded dragons are herbivores by nature, so they rely heavily on plant-based foods in order to stay healthy.